HomeSDK Documentation

 Evaluate policies before risky actionsaction_type, declared_goal, risk_score

-dashclaw_recordLog action to audit trailaction_type, declared_goal, status
+dashclaw_recordLog action to audit trailaction_type, declared_goal, status, session_id

 dashclaw_invokeExecute governed capabilitycapability_id, declared_goal, payload